-Improving the energy performance of our existing homes brings a wide range of benefits: Economic - the Repair, Maintenance and Improvement (RMI) sector, which this strategy argues would be the main deliverer of retrofit improvements, represents one third of all construction output.
+Improving the energy performance of our existing homes brings a wide range of benefits:

+Economic - the Repair, Maintenance and Improvement (RMI) sector, which this strategy argues would be the main deliverer of retrofit improvements, represents one third of all construction output.
 Retrofit has the potential to create new and higher skilled jobs in every region and community and boost existing firms (especially SMEs and their supply chains).
 Economy-wide, retrofit also has the potential to develop and extend a labour force with a full range of high value roles which will sustain the economy at a time when it needs additional support.
 This speaks directly to the Government's jobs, skills, and 'levelling-up' agendas.

-Our homes use 35% of all the energy in the UK and emit 20% of the carbon dioxide emissions Executive summary Social - for individual households, additional disposable income from lower energy bills, the health benefits from improved air quality, a more comfortable home, and improved value of their major asset are all important factors.
-Of the 31,100 excess winter deaths in 2012/13 - 30 to 50% were due to cold homes.
-Indeed spending £10 billion on poor quality housing in England alone would save the NHS around £1.4 billion per year.2 Heating water for use in the kitchen and bathroom accounts for 10% of energy bills.
+Social - for individual households, additional disposable income from lower energy bills, the health benefits from improved air quality, lighting, acoustics, safety, and a more comfortable home - as well as improved value of their major asset - are all important factors.1 There were 8,500 excess deaths in England and Wales in the winter of 2019/20 due to cold homes.2 Indeed spending £10 billion on poor quality housing in England alone would save the NHS around £1.4 billion per year.3 Heating water for use in the kitchen and bathroom accounts for 10% of energy bills.
 Retrofit measures will help the Government to meet their progress against statutory fuel poverty targets.

 Environmental - reduced carbon emissions from our homes which will help create a low carbon built environment and position the UK as a global leader in the low carbon economy ahead of the United Nations Climate Change Conference (COP26) in November 2021.
-How will retrofit be implemented?